openware/opendax/README.md

 Once you're done with the configuration, render the files using `rake render:config`.
 You can easily apply your changes at any time by running this command.

-    Note: be sure to append all the subdomains based on app.domain to your /etc/hosts file if you're running MicroKube locally
+    Note: be sure to append all the subdomains based on app.domain to your /etc/hosts file if you're running OpenDax locally

 ### Bringing up the stack

-The MicroKube stack can be brought up using two ways:
+The OpenDax stack can be brought up using two ways:

 1. Bootstrap all the components at once using `rake service:all[start]`
 2. Start every component one by one using `rake service:*component*[start]`